Drug Administration Routes Sublingual Intravenous Social Routes Source Of The Drug Pharmacology Introduction

 - The adhesive layer is protected by another film that is to be peeled off just before application.

-- The drug is delivered at the skin surface by diffusion for percutaneous absorption into circulation.
+- The drug is delivered to the skin surface by diffusion for percutaneous absorption into circulation.

-- The drug is delivered at a constant and predictable rate irrespective of the site of application: usually, the chest, abdomen, upper arm, lower back, buttocks, or mastoid region are utilized.
+- The drug is delivered at a constant and predictable rate irrespective of the site of application: usually, the chest, abdomen, upper arm, lower back, buttocks, or mastoid region is utilized.

 Transdermal Drug Delivery System Advantages